mrisher/smtp-sts/spec.md

 compromising a certificate authority) are thus out of scope of this threat model.

+In the WebPKI constraint mode, an attacker who is able to block DNS responses can suppress the delivery of an STS Policy, making the Policy Domain appear not to have an STS Policy.
+The caching model described in _Policy_ _Expirations_ is designed to resist this attack, and there is discussion in the _Future_ _Work_ section around future distribution mechanisms that are robust against this attack.

 # Future Work

 The authors would like to suggest multiple considerations for future discussion.